 He’s a bit of an enigmatic figure.
 The dominant view for a long time was that of a single genius poet in the 7th/8th century BC who composed a number of poems such as the Iliad and Odyssey, and learnt its thousands of lines off by heart.
 Ancient historians (such as the above-quoted Pseudo-Herodotus) describe him as a blind bard, once a shepherd, travelling and performing parts of the work from memory all across Ancient Greece.
 They use this to explain many of the features of the two poems: their pan-Grecian outlook, their agrarian similes, their own interest in storytelling.

 However, in the last two centuries predominantly, a debate has raged about Homer’s very existence, a debate called the Homeric Question.
 It throws into doubt not only his authorship of the two epics but also the form of the poems themselves.

-Using the ground-breaking work of Milman Parry in the 1930s , the Homeric Question suggests that the poems were not simply the creation of a single individual but instead part of a centuries old tradition of oral poetry.
+Using the ground-breaking work of Milman Parry and Albert Lord (pictured above) in the 1930s , the Homeric Question suggests that the poems were not simply the creation of a single individual but instead part of a centuries old tradition of oral poetry.
 This tradition saw travelling bards learning formulaic components (phrases, similes, epithets) and metrical tricks to live-compose their own versions of the Epic Cycle’s stories on the fly, rather than learning the thousands of lines off by heart.

 Until then, we hope you’re getting ready to sound the war-croak with us at our scratch night show on 18th June at The Cockpit’s Theatre in the Pound!